Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 Introduction

-With growing internal problems in the healthcare sector – such for example a 90% burnout rate among physicians – it seems a natural step to look to technology for a solution.
+With growing internal problems in the healthcare sector – such as, for example, a 90% burnout rate among physicians – it seems a natural step to look to technology for a solution.

 The most promising direction in recent years is of course Artificial Intelligence.
 Properly implemented, AI can relieve doctors of some tasks, allowing them to spend more time with patients or rest, ultimately aiming to improve health outcomes.